Hailios/aedis/README.md

 struct mystruct {...};

 // Serialize it in to_bulk.
-void to_bulk(std::pmr::string& to, mystruct const& obj) {
+void to_bulk(std::string& to, mystruct const& obj)
+{
    std::string dummy = "Dummy serializaiton string.";
    aedis::resp3::to_bulk(to, dummy);